Tocci-Zhu/DYPO/README.md

 DYPO is a reinforcement learning framework that dynamically routes each prompt to the most suitable training objective based on online rollout performance.

 > News: Our paper has been accepted to **ACL 2026 Findings**.
+> News: Our dataset will be released soon.

 It extends GRPO/PPO with a sample-wise strategy:
 - Hard samples (all failed rollouts) -> SFT